awsdocs/aws-cdk-guide/doc_source/work-with.md

 npm install -g aws-cdk
 ```

+**Note**
+If you get a permission error, and have administrator access on your system, try `sudo npm install -g aws-cdk`\.

 Test the installation by issuing `cdk --version`\.

 The specific language you work in also has its own prerequisites, described in the corresponding topic listed here\.